Multiloop functional renormalization group approach to quantum spin systems: Symmetries of two-particle reducible channels

 for the \textit{pp}-channel,

 for the \textit{dph}-channel, and finally

 for the \textit{cph}-channel.
 Given these symmetries, one can further conclude how they affect the respective kernel functions by successively eliminating certain kernels considering their asymptotic limit.
 Performing the full symmetry analysis we were able to drastically reduce the numerical effort in computing the two-particle vertex flow.
 Most notably, all kernels need to be saved only for positive Matsubara frequencies.
-The $K_1$ and $K_2$ functions for the $pp$ and $cph$ channel are only finite for lattice sites with finite bare interaction $J_{ij}$.
-Furthermore the $K^{d}_{1 \ dph}$ and $K^{d}_{2 \ dph}$ functions of the $t$-channel are strictly zero and need no explicit evaluation.
-The $cph$-channel can be determined from the $pp$-channel apart from $K_3$.
-In addition, $\bar{K}^{s/d}_{2 \ c}$ is already characterized by $K^{s/d}_{2 \ c}$.
-Finally the $v \leftrightarrow v'$ symmetry allows to restrict $K^{s/d}_{3 \ c}$ to a mesh with $v \geq v'$.
+Finally the $v \leftrightarrow v'$ symmetry allows to restrict $Q^{s/d}_{3 \ c}$ to a mesh with $v \geq v'$.